mdolab/pygeo/paper/paper.md

 One of the advantages of using this approach is that each FFD block can have its own independent reference axis to be used for global design variables such as rotations and scaling.
 This has facilitated the definition of control surface deflections [@Lyu2014c] and hydrofoil design [@Liao2021a].
 <!-- HMH: removing wind turbine references, wasn't a good example of child FFD usage -->
-\autoref{fig:ffd_child} from the latter paper shows a case where the parent FFD block is used to scale the chord of a hydrofoil using a reference axis at the trailing edge, whereas the twist and sweep variables are defined on the child FFD block with its reference axis at the quarter-chord.
+\autoref{fig:ffd_child} from the former paper shows a case where the parent FFD block is used to manipulate the shape of an entire wing of a blended wing body aircraft while the control surface on that wing is deformed using a child FFD block.

-![Example of parameterization through parent-child FFD blocks [@Liao2021a] \label{fig:ffd_child}](ffd_child.png)
+![Example of parameterization through parent-child FFD blocks [@Lyu2014c]. \label{fig:ffd_child}](child_ffd.pdf)

 <!-- [ ] TODO JM-: "blocks" of "volumes".
 Be consistent throughout and define clearly when first mentioned -->